johndoknjas/Logical-Proof-Solver/readme.txt

 The engine will show P <--> P, using no prior premises.

-When running the program, a number of test problems will be quickly completed, before the user can enter input.

 Brackets can be used in the input for compound statements.
 E.g.:   !(PvQ)  is a negation of the disjunction between P and Q.
 Extra pairs of brackets are fine too.
 The following is a valid input:   (((!(PvQ))))